Neewview150/bolt.new-easy-use/CONTRIBUTING.md

 2. At least one maintainer review required
 3. Address all review comments
 4. Maintain clean commit history

+## Mobile Development Guidelines

+### Setting Up the Development Environment for Android

+1. **Install React Native CLI**:
+   - Ensure you have Node.js installed.
+   - Install React Native CLI globally:
+     ```bash
+     npm install -g react-native-cli
+     ```

+2. **Set Up Android Environment**:
+   - Install Android Studio from [developer.android.com](https://developer.android.com/studio).
+   - Set up the Android SDK and ensure you have the necessary SDK tools installed.
+   - Add the Android SDK's `platform-tools` to your system's PATH.

+3. **Configure an Android Emulator**:
+   - Open Android Studio and create a new virtual device using the AVD Manager.
+   - Choose a device definition and a system image, then click "Finish" to create the emulator.

+4. **Connect a Physical Device** (Optional):
+   - Enable Developer Options and USB Debugging on your Android device.
+   - Connect your device to your computer via USB.

+5. **Run the Application**:
+   - Start the Android emulator or connect your physical device.
+   - Navigate to the project directory and run:
+     ```bash
+     react-native run-android
+     ```
+   - This will build the app and install it on the connected device or emulator.

+### Mobile Coding Standards

+- Follow existing code style and structure.
+- Use React Native components and APIs.
+- Ensure compatibility with Android 6 (Marshmallow) and above.
+- Test UI responsiveness on different screen sizes.
+- Comment complex logic and use meaningful variable names.

 ## Coding Standards